“IGNORANT OF HIS DEVICES” Creation Ministries International (CMI) Errs Again on Textual Criticism

 It is incumbent on Christians to resist Satan’s attacks in each of these areas, for if we defeat him in one or two, he will still undermine the Bible via the third.
 And particularly troubling is textual criticism, because (a) it puts errors into the Biblical text itself, from which there can be no escape, and (b) it has successfully been presented as a valid, scholarly, and even “noble” pursuit devoid of theological bias.
 Its deceptive claims are even now spreading through the church like dimethylmercury, a compound whose deadly effects are completely unnoticed until death is near.
 And sitting through a few seminary classes on the topic of textual criticism, in which the student is indoctrinated into the mainline view, no more prepares a Christian to face this challenge than a few seminary classes on Genesis equips him for the battle against Darwinism.

 CMI does great work in the battle against Darwinism, but on the issue of textual criticism it is very different.
-They are happy to accept uncritically the mainline claims of textual criticism; for some reason it doesn’t seem to occur to them that if mainline evangelical scholarship is wrong on deep time and origins, it may well be on wrong on other things, too.
+They are happy to accept uncritically the mainline claims of textual criticism; for some reason it does not seem to occur to them that if mainline evangelical scholarship is wrong on deep time and origins, it may well be on wrong on other things, too.
 But no, on textual criticism, CMI seems to accept blithely the “scholarly consensus” and refuses to heed the warnings about it.

 It is indeed ironic.
 CMI seems palpably (and rightly) frustrated when evangelical scholars and leaders refuse to hear and think about what CMI teaches them about origins.
 These people refuse to look fairly at the evidence.
 They refuse to consider the damage they are doing to Biblical authority by embracing their wrong views.
 Yet CMI is doing the selfsame thing when it comes to textual criticism.
 The next time a CMI functionary complains, saying, “This man refuses to listen to the facts and insists on holding on to views that undermine the credibility of the Bible,” it is to be hoped that a modern-day Nathan will arise and say to him, “You are that man!”